Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times from 10 to 50 years

-In order to synthesize at the continental scale the local results described above, we introduce the \textit{return time maps}.
+In order to synthesize at the continental scale the local results described above, we build on the concept of return time curve to introduce \textit{return time maps}.
+To put it in a nutshell, these maps allow to visualize the difference in intensity of events with the same return time but belonging to different ensembles.
+As far as we know, we are the first to plot this kind of maps.
+A similar but different concept is Risk Ratio maps where the changes in probability of events of the same intensity are displayed~\cite{kharin2018}.
+We first explain how these maps are built before discussing the results.

-\paragraph{Method} For each grid point, we consider the difference between AMV+ and AMV- or Dry and Wet return time curves averaged over all the events with return time larger than a threshold RT.
-This amounts to average the difference between the two curves over the rightmost points in each panel of \cref{fig:RT_Spain_Max14dAv}.
-We considered thresholds values RT=10 and 50 years, which provide a compromise between studying extreme events and keeping enough events to calculate statistics.
+\paragraph{Method} For each grid point, we consider the difference between the AMV+ and AMV- or Dry and Wet return time curves averaged over all the events with a return time larger than a threshold RT.
+We considered threshold values of RT=10 and 50 years, which provide a compromise between studying extreme events and keeping enough events to calculate statistics.

 To be more specific, for each dataset $\mathcal{S} \in$ \{AMV+, AMV-, Dry, Wet\} and for the return times RT=10 or 50 years, we compute at each grid point: